shmup/lazyjournal/README.md

 ## Roadmap

 - [X] Support fuzzy find and regular expression to filter output.
-- [X] Highlighting of found words and phrases during filtering..
+- [X] Highlighting of found words and phrases during filtering.
 - [X] Sorting logs by modification date and support archived logs from `/var/log` directory.
-- [ ] Add a switch to load other log lists for journalctl (`USER_UNIT` and Kernel boot) and directories on the filesystem.
+- [X] Add switch to load other log lists for journalctl and directories on the file system.
+- [X] Add kernel, syslog and authorization log output.
 - [ ] Podman log support.
+- [ ] Background update of selected log.
 - [ ] Filter for log lists and change the number of lines for log output.
-- [ ] Background checking and updating the log when data changes.
 - [ ] Windows support via PowerShell (events and logs from Program Files and others).
 - [ ] Scrolling interface.
 - [ ] Mouse support.